Amir79Naziri/TravelTicket/README.md

 This project is a windows application for buying Airplane and Train tickets.
-So you can sign up and then you have access to you personal Wallet then you can charge your wallet and you can enjoy traveling.
+So you can sign up and then you have access to you personal Wallet then you can charge your wallet and enjoy traveling.

 This project has developed by :\
 [1) Faraz Farangizadeh](https://github.com/farazff)\